 Students on the YorkCourse do not pay any tuition fees in York, but must, of course, meet their own living expenses which are the same as (or less than) in Norway.
 Students will be required to pay to join one of the University of York's Colleges (Derwent) for a fee of around £10 per semester.
 The NSC currently reimburses students for this fee on arrival in York.

-Students on the YorkCourse with School Experience programme will be charged a fee of £200 to cover expenses and a donation to the schools.
-(Please note: this fee is waived for Spring 2020 only.)
+Students on the YorkCourse with School Experience programme, when this can be offered again, will be charged a fee of £200 to cover expenses and a donation to the schools.

 Please note that postgraduate students taking the YorkCourse do not pay fees, but postgraduate students who undertake a semester with either the Department of English and Related Literature or the Department of Language and Linguistic Science will pay fees of around £5000 to the University of York.